TeeNsinTimes/MPD/HW1/README.md

 Notice:

 Except for strcpy_4, all strcpys are doing the correct things; strcpy_4 failes to copy the last 2 chars, but I haven't found out the reason yet.

+Each folder contains

+1. string.c - the (modified) string.c file
+2. *.OBJDUMP - used for tracing
+3. *.ebf - the binary file send into Aquila
+4. *.txt - the output of Dhrystone running on Tera Term
+5. *.csv - the iladata saved after captured
+6. *.png - contains iladata which I considered important